bencorrado/sysext-examples/README.md

 The Docker, Docker Compose, and Falco system extension scripts are based on work from the [sysext-bakery](https://github.com/flatcar/sysext-bakery) project and are licensed under the Apache License, Version 2.0.

-The Incus, Nebula, Chef Habitat, Pulumi ESC, OpenBao, Grafana Alloy, Ookla Speedtest, LibreSpeed CLI, MiniUPnPc, Nomad, and CNI Plugins system extensions scripts are work from [bencorrado](https://github.com/bencorrado) and are licensed under the Apache License, Version 2.0.
+The Incus, Nebula, Chef Habitat, Pulumi ESC, OpenBao, Grafana Alloy, Ookla Speedtest, LibreSpeed CLI, MiniUPnPc, Nomad, QEMU, and CNI Plugins system extensions scripts are work from [bencorrado](https://github.com/bencorrado) and are licensed under the Apache License, Version 2.0.

+The k0s system extension script is work from [Itxaka](https://github.com/Itxaka) and is licensed under the Apache License, Version 2.0.